 Thinking a Thought in the Mosaics of the Mind

 Chimes on the Quarter Hour

-We have an urge, almost a compulsion, to finish a well-known sequence.
+<! first para> We have an urge, almost a compulsion, to finish a well-known sequence.
 Recall how a crying child can be distracted, by singing a familiar nursery rhyme and then prompting the child to fill in the last word of the line.
 This is so compulsive a response that it often overrides the childs crying and eventually stops it.

 We create sequences when we speak a sentence that weve never spoken before, or improvise at jazz, or plan a career.
 We invent dance steps.
 Even as four-year-olds, we can play roles, achieving a level of abstraction not seen in even the smartest apes.
 Many of our beyond-the-apes behaviors involve novel strings of behaviors, often compounded: phonemes chunked into words, words into word phrases, and (as in this paragraph) word phrases into complicated sentences with nested ideas.